-11,000 dollars which didn't for so many years.
-Then I finally god a job in the Track Show buisness and managed Do Duy all id for 18 years.
-And had to hedire and 66 years old because of my health.
-I wanted to work tril I was to but no such luck.
-I have no idea what the final plan will be for the surplus of the money from the feel but hope J'll be informed with the desission. a cerduin amound for new claims to compensais Them and also famillys.
+agreement. agreement.
+Ive been dealing with this disease for 29 years and havento disease got et gene une pur had et dieg That I haven't suffered grown this.
+Having condracted ist from a Transfusion at one of two hospidals here in Calgary AB.
+I recieved a settlement of 11,000 dollars which didn't for so many years.
+Then I finally god a job in the Track Show buisness and managed Do strug all id for 18 years.
+And had Do hedire at 66 years old because of my health.
+I wanted Do work tril I was to but no such luck.
+I have no idea what the final plan will be for the surplus of the money from the feel but the desission.

+a cerduin amound for new claims to compensais Them and also famillys.
 I don't know how I mandged Do live This long, but In haping for a your Sincerly